aros-development-team/documentation/documentation/translating/websites.en.rst

 - User and developer documentation
 - Community resources

 Translating these sites helps make AROS accessible to users worldwide.
-While some documentation is technical and intended for developers, much of the material is for general users—and this is where translation is most important.
+While some documentation is technical and intended for developers, much of the material is for general users - and this is where translation is most important.

 ----

 **Where to start:**

 - Focus on **user guides** and **main website pages**.
 These are the most visible and impactful.
-- Developer documentation is lower priority, except for **“Working with Git”** and **“Contribute”**, which help attract new contributors.
+- Developer documentation is lower priority, except for **'Working with Git'** and **'Contribute'**, which help attract new contributors.

-The documentation is extensive (over 100 pages), but you don’t need to translate everything at once.
+The documentation is extensive (over 100 pages), but you don't need to translate everything at once.
 Prioritize the core pages first.

 ----